Apartment Pool Where 4-Year-Old Drowned Was Too Cloudy To See Through, City Says

 She claims the child’s mother left Mariah in the care of another 16-year-old daughter at the pool without a life vest.

-“I think it’s the parents responsibility the mother is supposed to be there with the baby you cannot leave a child, another child 16 years old to watch a baby,” said Contreras.
+“I think it’s the parents responsibility… the mother is supposed to be there with the baby.
+You cannot leave a child, another child 16 years old to watch a baby,” said Contreras.

 The city says it will cite the apartment complex for not testing the pool Sunday as well as other possibly health and safety violations.

-The property manager has not respond to our questions.
+The property manager has not respond to questions from CBS 11.